Parties and Vacations Are Back in Europe. So is COVID-19

 Stories like this are frequent across Europe.
 There is the case of 19 teens who came back to their home town on Lake Como after sailing in Croatia who all tested positive, and there is the U.K.’s whack-a-mole approach to quarantines that defies logic even in the uncharted waters of a pandemic.

-On Thursday, reports indicated the U.K. would announce that Croatia would be on their red list within 24 hours, meaning anyone coming in from that country has to quarantine for two weeks.
+Now, the U.K. announced that Croatia would be on their red list within 24 hours, meaning anyone coming in from that country has to quarantine for two weeks.
 The U.K. did the same last week to France, sending tens of thousands of British tourists into a frenzy either trying to get back home quickly or jumping to a country that is still greenlighted in the U.K. like Portugal, which is expected to get back to green and thus be flooded by Brits.

 Italy has so far dodged the worst of what for all intents and purposes is the second wave of Europe’s COVID-19 pandemic.
 Cases have doubled in the last seven days, but the number of new daily cases has yet to hit 1,000 in a 24-hour period, though it did edge close to 900 on Thursday.
 Health experts say that’s because masks are required in public spaces across the country, as they have been since the lockdown ended in May.